 This gives us a good reason to expect the Gutenberg authors have had enough time and resources to inspect and resolve as many compatibility issues as possible.

-On the top of that, many Gutenberg-compatible themes and Gutenberg integration extensions for some popular plugins are already available and many more are yet to come.
+On top of that, many Gutenberg-compatible themes and Gutenberg integration extensions for some popular plugins are already available and many more are yet to come.

 In conclusion, let’s consider the opinion of Andrew Roberts, the founder of TinyMCE.
-Andrew supports and cooperates with Gutenberg project and in one of his articles states that Gutenberg may not handle the familiar means of content management (e.g., shortcodes or custom post types) in the way we are used to, however, the new editor brings fresh and more user-friendly functionality that not only fully replaces the previous tools but offers even more extended (and easy-to-use!) options as well.
+Andrew supports and cooperates with the Gutenberg project and in one of his articles states that Gutenberg may not handle the familiar means of content management (e.g., shortcodes or custom post types) in the way we are used to, however, the new editor brings fresh and more user-friendly functionality that not only fully replaces the previous tools but offers even more extended (and easy-to-use!) options as well.